One of the first questions people ask before bringing home a family milk cow is simple:

 Jersey

-- Easier for a family to keep up with
+- Easier for a family to manage daily

 Holstein